humanitycodes/www/coursework/lessons/slides/html-intro.md

 To understand this part, we have to first understand what an `a` element is.
 The `a` is short for anchor, which unfortunately is a pretty terrible name.
 What you should know is that these elements are almost always used for links.

 Unfortunately, an anchor element by itself doesn't _mean_ anything.
 It doesn't link to anywhere.
 That's where __attributes__ come in.
 Let's say I want to link to google.com.
-I could rewrite opening tag above to:
+I could the rewrite opening tag above to:

 ``` html
 <a href="http://www.google.com/">